thejoeker12/terraform-workshop/readme.md

 9. Move the new Go Binary to the `.terraform.d////darwin_arm64` folder (manually or using `mv current_dir new_dir`)

+10. Clone the workshop if you have not already.
+(Where you're reading this readme.)

-10. Navigate in the Terminal back to the workshop folder
+10a.
+Navigate in the Terminal back to the workshop folder

 11. Init Terraform in VSCode terminal (also need to be in the correct place as in step 1)
     - `terraform init`